johnstongrant/Tech-Demo-TailwindCSS/README.md

 While the same effect could be accomplished by inlining the styles using the [HTML style attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/style), utility classes provide the benefit of coming directly from a CSS stylesheet.
 In CSS parlance, this means we're applying "rules" rather than "styles" to elements, which allows us to access the entire CSS toolbox and use CSS [preprocessors](https://developer.mozilla.org/en-US/docs/Glossary/CSS_preprocessor), among [many other benefits](https://frontstuff.io/no-utility-classes-arent-the-same-as-inline-styles).

 ### Task 1: Installing Tailwindcss
+_please note that all credit and attribution for setup process belongs to [tailwind](https://v2.tailwindcss.com/docs/guides/create-react-app)_

 Tailwind comes with a lot of functionality and all sorts of customization that can be daunting at first, but with our help we will make these new ideas fit seamlessly with your basic foundations of css.